shields33/ccpblog/README.md

 # bootstrapme
-Bootstrap and underscores theme starter with basics for slider Base theme.
+Startbootstrap starter with basics for slider
+Base theme.